Parliamentary.ai

 Overview

-This bill proposes the transfer of control over passenger rail franchises in the UK from private companies to public bodies.
-Existing franchises will revert to the government upon renewal or if deemed more economically efficient under public management.
-No new private franchises will be awarded.
+This Railways Bill proposes to bring all passenger rail franchises in England, Wales and Scotland under public control.
+Existing franchises will revert to the government upon renewal, and no new private franchises will be awarded.

 Description